KroeteTroete/GOFGT-Tools/README.md

 # GOFGT-Tools
-This repo inhabits most of the tools i used to make the Galaxy On Fire Google Translate Mod
+This repo inhabits most of the tools i used to make the Galaxy On Fire Google Translate Mod.
+None of these files where made for publishing.
+I intended to post my working directory, so other modders can take a look at the methods I used.
+However I then decided to only post the scripts and spreadsheets and not any generated or vanilla sound files.

+However, I'm thinking about turning a few scripts into fully fledged, publishable tools.

 <h3>GOF2 Google Translate Mod:</h3>
 https://www.moddb.com/mods/gof2-google-translated